estate documents estate documents

 Property Deeds

-Property deeds specify ownership of real estate.
+Property deeds specify the ownership of the real estate.
 Joint tenancy and tenancy in common are common forms.
 Including right of survivorship clauses ensures property seamlessly transfers to the co-owner upon one’s death, bypassing probate.

 Including these documents in an estate plan guarantees comprehensive protection of assets and ensures that all wishes are honored systematically.